Oliver Dovin: Hammarby IF

 On 6 December 2020, Dovin made his senior debut in Allsvenskan, in a 1–2 away loss against Örebro SK, the last fixture of the season.
 He later signed a new long-term deal with Hammarby, running until the summer of 2024.

 On 30 May 2021, Dovin won the 2020–21 Svenska Cupen, the main domestic cup, with Hammarby through a 5–4 win on penalties (0–0 after full-time) against BK Häcken in the final.
 Dovin made three appearances as the side reached the play-off round of the 2021–22 UEFA Europa Conference League, after eliminating Maribor (4–1 on aggregate) and FK Čukarički (6–4 on aggregate), where the club was knocked out by Basel on penalties (4–4 on aggregate).
+Throughout the season, Dovin made eight appearances in Allsvenskan, competing with David Ousted.

+In 2022, Dovin started the year as Hammarby's first choice goalkeeper, but ended the season making 17 league appearances due to injuries.
+He helped his side to reach a 3rd place in the Allsvenskan table.

+On 17 March 2023, Dovin signed a new three-and-a-half-year contract with Hammarby, running until the summer of 2026.
+Throughout the 2023 season, he made 29 league appearances in Allsvenskan, although Hammarby disappointedly finished 7th in the table.

+In July 2024, he signed for English club Coventry City.

 International career

 Dovin was part of the Swedish squad for the 2019 UEFA European Under-17 Championship, where he made 30 saves across three games (the best record among goalkeepers in the whole tournament).
-On 3 June 2021, Dovin made his debut for the Swedish U21’s, playing one half in a 2–0 friendly win against Finland.
+On 3 June 2021, Dovin made his debut for the Swedish U21's, playing one half in a 2–0 friendly win against Finland.
 He made his full international debut for Sweden on 12 January 2023, appearing in the second half as a replacement for Jacob Widell Zetterström in a friendly 2–1 win against Iceland.
-Thus, Dovin also became the first ever goalkeeper born in the 21st century to represent the Swedish national team.
+Thus, Dovin also became the first goalkeeper born in the 21st century to represent the Sweden national team.